2025 University of Warsaw attack

-On 7 May 2025, a 22-year-old law student attacked staff members with an axe at the University of Warsaw in Warsaw, Poland.
-A 53-year-old female porter was killed, and a 39-year-old security guard who intervened was seriously injured.
+On 7 May 2025, an axe attack took place at the University of Warsaw in Warsaw, Poland.
+A 53-year-old female porter Małgorzata Dynak was killed, and a 39-year-old security guard who intervened was seriously injured.

-The suspect, a second-year law student at the university, was detained at the scene by police.
+The suspect, 22-year-old second-year law student Mieszko Ruciński, was detained at the scene by police.
 The motive for the attack remains under investigation.

 Attack

 On the morning of 7 May 2025, at around 9:30 a.m.
-CEST, a 22-year-old law student entered the University of Warsaw’s historic central campus armed with an axe.
+CEST, a 22-year-old law student supposedly entered the University of Warsaw's historic central campus armed with an axe.

-According to witnesses, the assailant first attacked a 53-year-old female porter near the entrance of the university building.
+According to witnesses, the assailant first attacked a 53-year-old female porter near the entrance of the university building around 6:40 p.m.
+CEST.
 She was struck multiple times and died at the scene from her injuries.

-A 39-year-old security guard attempted to intervene and was attacked by the perpetrator.
+A 39-year-old security guard attempted to intervene and was allegedly attacked by the suspect.
 The guard sustained serious head and upper-body injuries and was hospitalized in critical condition.
 He later stabilized and was discharged from hospital to continue his recovery at home.

-Police arrived quickly at the scene and apprehended the attacker without further casualties.
+Police arrived quickly at the scene and apprehended the suspect without further casualties.
 University authorities evacuated nearby buildings and suspended classes for the remainder of the day.

 Trial

 The suspect, a 22-year-old law student, was taken into custody immediately after the attack.
 Prosecutors charged him with murder and attempted murder under Polish criminal law.
 He was placed in pre-trial detention by order of the Warsaw district court.

-Authorities also ordered psychiatric assessments to determine the suspect’s fitness to stand trial.
-As of August 2025, proceedings remain ongoing, and the trial has not yet concluded.
+Authorities also ordered psychiatric assessments to determine the suspect's fitness to stand trial.

+On 28th of August 2026 the court decided to dismiss the case as the result of the evaluation, as Mieszko has been found to be unable to stand trial for the reason of being in the state of psychosis during the attack.
+He is currently committed in a secure psychiatric facility indefinitely.